National Hispanic Heritage Month

 Evelyn Cineros, grandchild to migrant workers from Mexico, she was the first Hispanic prima ballerina to dance in the US.
 Cineros played Princess Aurora in Sleeping Beauty, The Sugar Plum Fairy in The Nutcracker, Odette/Odile in Swan Lake and made many guest appearances in Monterrey, Mexico, Madrid, Spain, International Ballet Festival with the Royal New Zealand Ballet, and the International Ballet Festival in Havana and Cuba.
 Cineros brought awareness to the lack of Latinx representation in ballet, and eventually retired as a dancer in 1999.

-Juan Felipe Herrera, was the first Chicano Poet Laureate, a performer, writer, cartoonist, teacher, and activist.
+Juan Felipe Herrera was the first Chicano Poet Laureate, a performer, writer, cartoonist, teacher, and activist.
 Herrera was the 21st United States Poet Laureate from 2015 to 2017 -- one of literature’s most distinctive honors.
 Herrera grew up the son of family of migrant workers who traveled throughout California.
 Eventually settling in San Diego, Herrera graduated from high school, received a scholarship to UCLA and later earned a master’s degree from Stanford and an MFA from the renowned Iowa Writer’s Workshop.

 Lin-Manuel Miranda, award-winning actor, performer and writer known for his groundbreaking Broadway musicals 'In the Heights' and 'Hamilton.'
 He developed a devotion to musical theater and hip-hop before attending Wesleyan University.
 Winning the Pulitzer Prize and 11 Tony Awards in 2016, Miranda also scored a Grammy Award and an Oscar nomination for composing the song "How Far I'll Go" from the 2016 animated film Moana and starred in 2018's Mary Poppins Returns.